Standard contractual clauses

 Special categories of personal data

-Frame ApS is not required to handle special categories of personal data for the controller.
+Openframe ApS shall not handle special categories of personal data for the data controller.
 The controller is responsible for instructing invited users on the correct handling of personal data.

 Updates to the platform